worm-portal/aqequil/README.md

 ## Requirements

-AqEquil has only been tested with Ubuntu 22.04.3 LTS.
+AqEquil has been tested with Ubuntu 22.04.3 LTS.

 This installation requires the Linux version of EQ3/6 v8.0a, which can downloaded [here](https://github.com/LLNL/EQ3_6).
 Installation instructions are provided there.